esperanstica/cayman-blog/_posts/2019-08-09-The statistics of causation.md

 were distributed as random.
 Water distribution and preferences did not depend on social status, profession, etc.

+The purpose of this post showing that doing a solid causal inference is actually a very difficult matter.
+The examples presented were taken from
-To review details on the contents of this post look at the book of D. A. Freedman on Statistical Models.
+the book of D. A. Freedman on Statistical Models.
-Hopefully this post give you a glance at the difficultly of casual inference.
+This is only a glance at how a medical treatment is analise, a future and equally important post is that  every treatment should be judge not only on its effectiveness but accounting for a cost/benefit analysis!
+We should come at this point later.
+More generally, as history shows, causal inferences should only be trusted if the cost of being wrong is not too high!
+Taken this into account is one of the ways of preventing financial crisis.
+We will talk about this later in this post.